interlock-network/interlock-docs/whitepaper.md

 We are evaluating different governance models.
 Stay tuned.

 ## Technical Contributions
-Regarding technical contribution we will follow an RFD/RFC model where project design documents are proposed and discussed on various community channels (i.e. github, discord, and discourse).
+We will follow an RFD/RFC model for technical contributions; where project design documents are proposed and discussed on various community channels (i.e. github, discord, and discourse).
 If the project and community get large enough we will likely adopt a governance model akin